-- Gently cooking the onion and garlic in butter until tender but not browned enhances their sweetness while preserving their clean flavor.
+- Gently cooking the onion and garlic in butter until tender but not browned enhances their sweetness while preserving their clean flavor and color.

 - Your choice of liquid means you can go sweet and full-bodied with heavy cream, or more savory and rich with chicken stock (or use a combination of the two).

 This article is about how to make the most flavorful, smooth, and creamy cauliflower purée.
 But I'm going to let you in on a little secret: I could write almost the exact same article and make it about cauliflower soup.
 That's because there's really no difference between the two.
 A good cauliflower purée is almost exactly the same as a good smooth and creamy cauliflower soup, except less wet.
 And, if you're a regular reader of this site, then you know that making puréed vegetable soups is a technique we've described multiple times.

 The short version: Prepare your main ingredients (cauliflower, in this case); choose your aromatics; sweat the aromatics; add any secondary aromatics, like spices or pastes; simmer in a liquid; and purée.
 The particulars of those steps are how you end up with different results.